1904 – 1906, 1910 – 1912 (extension added)

 The cashier’s hall with its thoughtfully designed details such as the lighting fixtures or the warm air blowers of the heating system is an outstanding example of functionalist architecture of the early modern era.

-Otto Wagner designed all details with the aim of achieving the greatest possible practicality and usability.
+Otto Wagner designed all the details with the aim of achieving the greatest possible practicality and usability.

-Floor coverings, wall panels, carpets, radiators, lamps, clocks, door buckles, standing desks, switches, stools, benches, armchairs, desks, closets, étagères and even safes are all subject to this principle.
+Floor coverings, wall panels, carpets, radiators, lamps, clocks, door buckles, standing desks, switches, stools, benches, armchairs, desks, closets, shelves and even safes are all subject to this principle.

-The feet of the seating furniture in the Postal Savings Bank are covered with sleeves, the armrests with bands, which not only protects them from wear and tear, but also emphasizes their uniqueness.
+Feet of the seating furniture in the Postal Savings Bank are covered with sleeves, armrests are covered with bands, which not only protects them from wear and tear, but also emphasizes their uniqueness.

-The utility value of the hot-air blowers in the central teller hall is aesthetically exaggerated; they become icons of design.
+Aesthetically, the utility value of the hot-air blowers in the central teller hall is exaggerated; they become icons of design.

-„Everything modernly created must illustrate our own better, democratic, self-confident, our keenly thinking being“ Otto Wagner, 1913
+“Everything modernly created must illustrate our own better, democratic, self-confident, sharp-thinking nature” Otto Wagner, 1913

 Renovation